 6. Requests for Advice and the Resolution of Informal Complaints

 An individual may ask questions about procedures, request advice (including whether certain behavior constitutes sexual misconduct), or seek resolution of an informal complaint by approaching a member of the UWC.
-Before the UWC will accept an informal complaint, the chair, in consultation with the secretary and one other member, must determine that (i) the complainant and respondent meet the criteria set out in Section 1 above; (ii) the complaint, if substantiated, would constitute a violation of University policy concerning sexual misconduct; and (iii) at least one of the events complained of occurred during the 48 months before the complainant first contacted the UWC.
+Before the UWC will accept an informal complaint, the chair, in consultation with the secretary, must determine that (i) the complainant and respondent meet the criteria set out in Section 1 above and (ii) the complaint, if substantiated, would constitute a violation of University policy concerning sexual misconduct.
 The chair will be advised of all informal complaints brought to the UWC and will work with or assign other members of the UWC to resolve the complaint.

-The UWC may offer an informal investigation, mediation, counseling, or other means of resolving the complaint.
-The UWC may also recommend interim measures to support and protect the complainant.
+The UWC may offer an informal investigation, mediation, counseling, or other means of resolving the complaint (note that the University does not allow face-to-face mediation in cases alleging sexual violence).
+The UWC may also recommend, in consultation with the Title IX coordinator(s), interim measures to support and protect the complainant.
 In all cases, the UWC will inform the individual bringing the complaint that participation in an informal resolution is voluntary and that he or she may end the informal process at any time and either choose to bring a formal complaint or choose not to further pursue the matter through the UWC.
 In some cases (for example allegations of violence), the University may pursue an investigation of sexual misconduct, even if the complainant chooses not to pursue the matter further.